cscorley/dissertation/chapters/2_related/5_dit.md

 based on fuzzy sets.
 Like @Bassett-Kraft_2013, @Shokripour-etal_2013 show that using a term weighting scheme increases the accuracy of a DIT.

+@Ouni-etal_2016 present a DIT for use in finding a code reviewer.
+Their approach uses the source code change history to build an expertise model of each developer's previously changed files and the files changed in previously completed code reviews.
+Their evaluation takes into consideration only the changes or reviews completed prior to the review of interest.